klucas63/Enhanced-Traffic-Light/README.md

-# 2 Direction Traffic Light With Pedestrian Crossing #
+# Arduino 2 Direction Traffic Light With Pedestrian Crossing #
 ***DRAFT***
 I am also new to Arduino so be kind, I may miss something.
 If you like this concept feel free to use this code.
 I however am doing this for free/fun so no warranty is implied.
 Use at your own risk.